mirrorkeydev/Appstract/README.md

 # Appstract Icon Pack

 > **IMPORTANT:** This project is now archived, but all nearly 600 icons will continue to be available for public use and enjoyment [here](https://github.com/mirrorkeydev/Appstract/tree/master/icons).
-Please use these in whatever fashion you like, but FOSS applications are particularly encouraged.
+Please use these in whatever fashion you like -- FOSS applications are particularly encouraged.

 An abstract Android icon pack.
 Built on [CandyBar Library](https://github.com/zixpo/candybar-sample).
 Available on the [Play Store](https://play.google.com/store/apps/details?id=com.melon.appstract).